almugabo/SecondarySchool/Subjects/MATHS/MYP_4/Branch_01_Numbers/02_exercizes/Topic_04_Scientific_Notation/scientific_notation_ex_001.md

 ---

-## 4. Express Numbers in Scientific Notation
-- Express the following numbers in scientific notation:
+## 4.Convert these numbers into scientific notation or normal/decimal form
   - $0.000045$
   - $12,300,000$

-- Convert the following numbers from scientific notation to normal/decimal form:
   - $3.2 \times 10^5$
   - $1.5 \times 10^{-4}$